Mepkin Abbey Mushrooms

 Mepkin Abbey Store

 Mepkin Abbey Store is a place where the public encounters the monastic tradition.
 We feature books on spiritual and theological subjects and products from other monasteries, as well as beautifully handcrafted items and works of art from regional artists.
-Our famous mushrooms and garden compost Earth Healer are for sale here.
+Our famous mushrooms are for sale here.
 Learn more about our store.

 The Library Sale at Amazon.com